eclipse-sirius/sirius-desktop/plugins/org.eclipse.sirius.server/README.md

 }
 ```

 This strategy allows us to iterate over a collection of data but it does not give us some information needed to properly paginate over some data on the front-end.
 With this approach, we do not have the total number of elements available and we can't have some information on the relationship between the elements.
-It also gives us the ability to indicate if there are next or previous pages.
+It also does not give us the ability to indicate if there are next or previous pages.
 This is why we have moved to same strategy as Facebook, the previous example would be then expressed like this:

 ```
 {